Part-time students can enroll in up to 16 hours/week per semester with the IEP.

 - Part-time students can enroll in up to 16 hours/week per semester with the IEP.

-- Spring and Fall semesters are 15 weeks and the Summer semester is 10 weeks.
+- Spring and fall semesters are approximately 15 weeks and the summer semester is usually 10 weeks.
 Level 4 is typically not offered during the summer.

 - Refunds are issued following the university’s posted policy.
 A $10 administrative fee will be applied for every class withdrawal processed.